O - Miscellaneous

 O-1.
 Credit Requirements for Full-Time Students

 O-1-a.
-Full-Time Classification for Non-Fee Related Purposes
+Full-Time Classification for Enrollment Related Purposes

-For purposes other than fees, U of I students in all divisions except the College of Graduate Studies and the College of Law must carry 12 credits each semester or summer session to be classified as full time.
+- Students in the College of Graduate Studies must carry 9 credits during each semester and 6 credits during summer session to be classified as full-time.

-O-1-d.
+O-1-b.
 G.I.
 Bill Requirements

-Benefits Academic year Undergraduate Academic Year Graduate Summer Session Undergrad & Grad
+Benefits | Academic year Undergraduate | Academic Year Graduate | Summer Session Undergrad & Grad |

-Full 12 or more 9 or more Must be Arranged
+Full | 12 or more | 9 or more | Must be arranged |

-Three-fourths 9-11 6-8
+Three-fourths | 9-11 | 6-8 | |

-Half 6-8 3-5
+Half | 6-8 | 3-5 | |

-Fees and tuition only Fewer than 6 Fewer than 3
+Fees and tuition only | Fewer than 6 | Fewer than 3 |

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at https://www.benefits.va.gov/gibill.

-O-1-f.
+O-1-c.
 Full-Time Classification for ASUI and Argonaut Positions

 The president, vice president, and senators of the Associated Students University of Idaho are considered full time when carrying at least the following credit loads: president, three credits; vice president and senators, six credits.
 The editor and associate editor of the Argonaut are considered full time when paying full-time student fees and carrying at least the following credit loads: editor, three credits; associate editor, six credits.